16 Iceland Travel Tips to Know Before Your Trip

 5. Bathrooms on Your Icelandic Road Trips

 Iceland was the first European country I had ever visited.
-So when we arrived by Vik’s beach, I was shocked to learn I needed to pay to use the restroom.
+So when we arrived at Vik’s beach, I was shocked to learn I needed to pay to use the restroom.

 So you will want to keep some króna (ISK) on you along with a credit card just in case you find yourself needing to pay for the facilities.